 Typically, draining a field on a flat area generally requires the fields to be sloped.
 In this case, a 1% field slope was adopted which increased the levels of the overall site up to 3m in some locations.

 This was achieved by importing engineered fill to build up the levels across the site, allowing pipe work to fall and drain away.
 The drainage becomes fully operational across the site and drains the water down to the drainage outlet mentioned above.

 As for the drainage outlet, a solution has been designed to allow the outlet to store and discharge the water flow without creating any disruptions on site.
 Some storage capacity has been created along the drainage system leading to the outlet, allowing the water to get through the pipe under the road, but no faster than it previously could.

-Regarding the car parks drainage design, we’ve decided to favour the overland flow drainage instead of a pit and pipe network installations under the road.
+Regarding the car park's drainage design, SPORTENG decided to favour the overland flow drainage, instead of a pit and pipe network installation under the road.